On the Number of Subsequences in the Nonbinary Deletion Channel: Introduction

 In deletion channels, the set $D_t(X)$ and its size have been widely studied in the design and analysis of communication schemes \cite{Mitzenmacher, Mercier2, Kash, L0} and in the sequence reconstruction problem \cite{Zhang, Gabrys, L1, L2, Pham1, Pham2}.
 It’s challenging to analyze $D_t(X)$ because $\left|D_t(X)\right|$ depends not only on its length $n$ and the number $t$ of deletions, but also strongly on its structure.
 Moreover, the size of ball has also been studied for deletions and insertions channel \cite{Sun, Wang, Lan, Bar, He}.

-In 1966, Levenshtein \cite{L0} first proved that $\left|D_t(X)\right|$ depends on the number of runs in the string $X$, where a run is a maximal substring of the same character.
-For convenience, let $r(X)$ be the number of runs of a string $X\in \Sigma_q^n$.
+In 1966, Levenshtein \cite{L0} first proved that $\left|D_t(X)\right|$ depends on the number of runs in the string $X$.
+A \emph{run} is a maximal substring consisting of identical symbols, and we denote the number of runs in a string $X \in \Sigma_q^n$ as $r(X)$.
 Specifically, Levenshtein \cite{L0} showed that